prakhar-gupta8/INMAS-python-workshop/README.md

 ![Conda info](images/Picture3.png)

 Make sure that the versions of both Python and *conda* are near the latest versions.
-At the time of this writing, conda version is 24.9.0 with Python being 3.11.7.final.
+At the time of this writing, conda version is 24.9.0 with Python around 3.12.
 The command

 `conda list`

 will list all the packages installed on your computer and their version numbers.
 Notice that the packages contain matplotlib, numpy, pandas, and seaborn packages that we will learn about and use during the training.
 A successful installation should have a large number of packages available (including those mentioned) and should have the proper versions listed above.

 ## Opening the Anaconda Navigator